Social distancing in networks: A web-based interactive experiment: Determinants of social distancing decisions

-This section investigates the determinants of social distancing decisions using both non-parametric and parametric methods.
-It includes a discussion of the impact of political ideology and the instrumental variable approach we use to identify its causal effect.
+This section investigates the determinants of social distancing decisions, using both non-parametric and parametric methods.
+The analysis in this section is based entirely on our treatment variables -- policy intervention (fine or nudge), network architecture and the rate of contagiousness of the disease.

 The non-parametric analysis uses the Mann-Whitney U-test (MW hereafter) \citep{MW_1947} for unmatched samples and the Wilcoxon Signed-Rank test (WSR hereafter) \citep{W_1992} for matched samples.
-Samples are aggregated at the group level and matched when they are generated by the same groups, and they are unmatched when making comparisons across groups from different treatments.\footnote{All results using these non-parametric tests are robust to using their parametric analogs, i.e. t-test for unpaired and paired samples.}
+Samples are aggregated at the group level and matched when they are generated by the same groups, and they are unmatched when making comparisons across groups from different treatments.\footnote{All results using these non-parametric tests are robust to using their parametric analogs, i.e. t-test for unpaired and paired samples (see \cref{sec:analysis} of the Online Appendix).}

-We use a Random Effects Logit (henceforth, REL) to model the binary choice of whether to practice social distancing.
+Our parametric approach relies on the Random Effects Logit (henceforth, REL) to model the binary choice of whether to practice social distancing.
 Formally, it models a random utility model with individual-specific random effects:

 where $y_{it}$ is the decision to practice social distancing, $x_{it}$ is the set of controls, $v_{i}$ are individual specific random-effect and $\epsilon_{it}$ is an error term with a logistic distribution.
 It allows individual-specific propensity to practice social distancing, but assumes that the impact on utility of a variable $x$ is not individual-specific.
 We cluster errors at the group-level.
 Our main specification (column 5 in \Cref{tab:main text table}) includes the following five categories of independent variables $x_{it}$: (1) dummy variables for the experimental treatments (fine intervention, nudge intervention, contagion level, and node types), (2) demographics controls, (3) location and institutional controls, (4) preference controls, and (5) ideology controls.
 P-values throughout this section are presented for a single specification, but, as \Cref{tab:main text table} shows, results are robust across all specifications.\footnote{Further, the results are robust to using a Linear Probability Model or a Probit model.
 We discuss this further in the Online Appendix.}